BAMresearch/wildfire_prop_database/README.md

 ![Workflow of merging process](./imgs_readme/workflow_merge.png)

-Afterwards, thresholds on the NIR (or other) band are used to create an binary image with coherent clusters, from which the burned area is extracted and transformed into a GIS-readable polygon.
+Afterwards, thresholds on the NIR (or other) band are used to create a binary image with coherent clusters, from which the burned area is extracted and transformed into a GIS-readable polygon.
 The workflow is illustrated in this example:

 ![Workflow of extracting the burned area](./imgs_readme/workflow_image_to_polygon.png)